Simplescraper

 console.log('logged in:', html.includes('You logged into a secure area'))

-/* 3.
-Persist the session so a later run skips the login step entirely. */
+/* 3. persist the session so a later run skips the login step entirely. */

 await writeFile('session.json', JSON.stringify(jar.serializeSync()))

-/* On the next run, rehydrate instead of logging in again:
+/* on the next run, rehydrate instead of logging in again:

 const saved = JSON.parse(await readFile('session.json', 'utf8'))